 “The impetus for traders must come from something other then a percentage of credit.
 It has to also be in tandem with a brand that says why you are offering the discount and why it should be important to customers.”

 I say this primarily because of something I noticed this week.
-On Sunday, I was in a Best Buy and noticed a big advertisement that, for one week only, it was offering 50% additional trade-in credit for games.
+On Sunday, I was in a Best Buy and noticed a big advertisement that, for one week only, it was offering 50% additional trade-in credit for used games.
 On Monday, I was on the other side of town and noticed, plastered on the window of a GameStop, that, wouldn’t you know it, GameStop was offering 50% trade-in credit for game trades for one week only.

-A word to Best Buy, GameStop is watching and has the ability to match whatever great offer you create to get game trades through the door.
+A word to Best Buy, GameStop is watching and has the ability to match whatever great offer you create to get used game trades through the door.
 The impetus for traders must come from something other then a percentage of credit.
 It has to also be in tandem with a brand that says why you are offering the discount and why it should be important to customers.

 Best Buy’s “Thousands of Possibilities.
 Get Yours.” brand position had a bit of that potential, but it’s not nearly emotional enough.

 The difficult part of entering into used games is not location, customers, or even prices.
 Those are problems that arise down the road.
 The problem before you even get on the road is inventory.
 You can’t sell used games if you have no stock to sell, and inventory is something GameStop has plenty of.
 Best Buy’s pre-owned section is small.
 BestBuy’s used section could fill a small single row of shelves while GameStop can fill a store.

 Best Buy’s game trade effort is a lesson in confusing table stakes with a reason to choose.
 If price is the only deciding factor (and inventory), then GameStop will win every time.
 Best Buy is in desperate need of a rebrand.
 It needs to uncover a meaningful idea within the market and claim it.
 That’s the way it can beat GameStop at its own game.